 Problem description Symptom Probable causes Solutions The FDM121 display does not display any data when connected to the MicroLogic X control unit.
 The FDM121 display screen blinks continuously, indicating a conflict in the IMU.
 The FDM121 firmware version is not compatible with the MicroLogic X control unit.
-Remove the MasterPact device from the IMU in which the FDM121 display is installed.
+Remove the MasterPacT device from the IMU in which the FDM121 display is installed.
 2. Update the FDM121 firmware to the last firmware version, 004.000.009 or later, by using EcoStruxure Power Commission software.
-Connect the MasterPact device in the IMU again.
-For more information about updating the firmware, see DOCA0150EN Enerlin'X FDM121 - Front Display Module for One Circuit Breaker - Firmware Release Notes.
+Connect the MasterPacT device in the IMU again.
+For more information about updating the firmware, see DOCA0150•• Enerlin'X FDM121 - Front Display Module for One Circuit Breaker - Firmware Release Notes in Related Documents at the beginning of this guide.
 Device cannot be opened or closed.
 The device control mode is set to Manual.
 Change the control mode to Auto. - The device control mode is set to Auto Remote.
 Change the control mode to Auto Local.
-Device cannot be closed. - The close command is inhibited by the IO module.
+Device cannot be closed.
+The close command is inhibited by the IO module.
 Enable the close command by using the selector switch wired on a digital input of the IO module (I=1).
-The close command is inhibited by a command from the communication network or EcoStruxure Power Commission software.
-In EcoStruxure Power Commission software, in the Device Check-up > Devices menu, change the value of the Remote Close Breaker Inhibited parameter from Enabled by communication to Disabled.